mattstratton/conducky/website/docs/user-guide/navigation/overview.md

 The sidebar navigation automatically adapts based on your current context and role:

 - **Global Navigation**: Home, All Reports, Notifications always visible
+- **Organization Section**: Shows when you belong to organizations, with organization-level navigation
 - **Event Section**: Shows when you belong to events, with event-specific navigation
 - **System Admin Section**: Only visible to System Admins, provides system management access
 - **User Menu**: Profile, settings, and logout options